Slippage23/dungeon-revealer/README.md

 ### Using the app

-The app is separated into two sections.
-One for the dungeon master and one for the players.
+The app is separated into three sections: the Dungeon Master view, the Player view, and the Admin Panel.
 Check out the [wiki](https://github.com/dungeon-revealer/dungeon-revealer/wiki) for a detailed walkthrough!

+#### Admin Panel

+The Admin Panel (`/admin`) provides comprehensive management tools for your dungeon-revealer installation:

+- **Dashboard**: View system statistics including map/token counts and connection status
+- **Maps Tab**: Browse, edit, delete maps and bulk upload multiple map images at once
+- **Tokens Tab**: Manage token images with bulk upload support
+- **Notes Tab**: Create and manage notes with XLSX monster import support (imports monster stat blocks from spreadsheets)

+The Admin Panel features a warm, medieval-themed design with folkard heading fonts and easy navigation between sections.

 #### Dungeon Master